Adult hits: Formatting

-The adult hits format draws from a wide playlist of broad appeal, consisting primarily of adult contemporary, pop, and rock hits from the late 1960s through at least the 1990s—including but not limited to classic rock (including pop rock and hair metal), power ballads, dance pop, and new wave among others.
-The size of their music library and their focus on older music provide a contrast to other stations, which may heavily play certain popular songs throughout the day.
+The adult hits format draws from a wide playlist of broad appeal, consisting primarily of adult contemporary, pop, and rock hits from the early 1990s through at least the mid-2010s—including but not limited to pop-punk, post-grunge, emo, pop ballad, and dance pop, among others.
+The size of their music library and their focus on the 25-54 demographic provide a contrast to other stations, which may heavily play certain popular songs throughout the day.
+While the format initially consisted of 1970s and 1980s pop and rock when it began in the early 2000s, most of the pre-1990 catalog has since moved to the classic hits format.

 Due to its broad nature, the adult hits format can be easily automated.
 This means that the station can be run with little to no on-air personalities (a trait that, in some cases, may be openly promoted by the station), leaving only staff involved in station operations, advertising sales, and promotional presences.
 However, some adult hits stations may still maintain a full airstaff.

 Radio stations

 Canada

 Bell Media and Rogers Media operate chains of adult hits stations under the Bounce Radio and Jack FM brands respectively.